Drug Use During Festival Season

 - Identification number:

-OTTAWA - Summer time is here and so is music festival season.
-While music festivals and other summer parties are a great way to celebrate the season, it is important to consider safety, especially when it comes to drugs and alcohol.
+OTTAWA - Summertime is here and so are your favourite festivals!
+Canada's music festivals and other events and parties are a great way to have fun with friends and enjoy the warm weather.
+While celebrating, it is important to keep safety in mind, especially if you or someone you know chooses to use drugs or alcohol.

-- Understand that illegal drugs can be tainted with other dangerous substances, such as fentanyl and carfentanil, which can be deadly.
+- Understand that any illegal drug can be tainted with other dangerous substances, such as fentanyl and carfentanil, which can be deadly.

 - Never leave your drink unattended and do not accept drinks, even water, from someone you don't know.

 - Do not mix drugs or mix drugs with alcohol.